 Four Winds Sportsbook App

 Four Winds has four locations throughout Michigan and has now seized the online world.
 Alongside Pala Interactive, they launched their own sports betting app.

-FoxBet has risen through the roof lately.
+FoxBet has risen to new heights within the sports betting world.
 They have partnerships with big networks and shows like The Herd and many others on Fox Sports.
 With that kind of backing, you can expect FoxBet to be aggressive and quite a ride to play in.

 Partnered with Gun Lake Casino, Parx recently launched its sports betting app.
 Coming from Philadelphia, they hope their alliance with Gun Lake makes them appealing.

 PointsBet landed a deal with the Detroit Lions.
 They have been expanding their online presence throughout the country.
 PointsBet offers some big bonuses and is a big company that keeps on growing.

 TwinSpires Sportsbook App